vespa-engine/documentation/en/performance/practical-nearest-neighbor-search.md

 {% endhighlight %}
 </pre>
-The `wand` query operator exposed a total of about 60 documents to the first phase ranking which uses the `rawScore(tag)` rank-feature directly, hence the `relevancy` is the result of the sparse dot product between the user profile and the document tags.
+The `wand` query operator exposed a total of about 60 documents to the `first-phase` ranking which uses the `rawScore(tag)` rank-feature directly, hence the `relevancy` is the result of the sparse dot product between the sparse user profile and the document tags.

 The `wand` query operator is safe, meaning, it returns the same top-k results as the brute-force `dotProduct` query operator. `wand` is a type of query operator which